webmasterkai/wayoffthegrid/docs/procedures/1-departure.md

 * Radio on and automated radio check.
 * Flip breakers for **Instruments**, **Auto Pilot**, and **Radar** to the **ON** (front left to right) position.
 * Turn on screens to MDF and instrument displays if necessary.
-* Wheel brake off, check lock to lock movement of wheel.
+* Wheel brake off, check stop to stop movement of wheel.
 The instruments should show -45 to +45 degrees.
 * On anchor: remove snubber (bridle) from anchor chain.
 * On dock: 120v AC systems off & shore power disconnected, ship & engine batteries on.
 * On dock: lines doubled back & fenders moved in departure plan